gardaa/ID2223-ScalableML/Lab2/README.md

 ### Our Choice
 We decided that the best approach for us would be to improve the model using a data centric approach.
 The reason is that the dataset in the original model was relatively small (ca. 3.9k entries for training/validation set and 500 entries for test set).
 Therefore, providing a bigger and better dataset would allow the model to be trained better.
 [This](https://huggingface.co/datasets/NbAiLab/NPSC) is the new dataset we used, which had a total of 56k entries for Norwegian Bokmål.
 However, we chose to downscale it to 15,6k (35% of the dataset) entries for the training set and 3,5k (65% of the test set) for the test set, as we felt like that was enough of an upgrade from the previous model's 3,9k.

+## Files and description
+The project is split into three different files: feature_engineering_pipeline.py which prepares the data, training_pipeline.py which trains the model and batch_inference_pipeline.py which hosts the model in a gradio environment, where the user can either speak into their microphone or upload an audio file, and it will be written in Norwegian.